-Prior to implementing testing, an ADO should ensure that areas outlined below have been considered.
+When implementing testing, an ADO should ensure that areas outlined below have been considered.
 For example:

-- ADOs should engage with relevant WADA-accredited laboratories to confirm their operational status. - i) If a WADA-accredited laboratory is unable to accept samples due to its closure or border restrictions or is not accepting the shipment of samples from foreign countries, consider another laboratory in a country that you can safely send your samples to.
-If your own national borders are closed and you are unable to ship samples outside of your country, consider the temporary storage of samples in a secure location and speak to a WADAaccredited laboratory about such requirements prior to doing so. - ii) It is also recommended that ADOs check with the laboratory regarding any adjustments in results reporting times as some laboratories may be operating with staff/resource limitations, and this may affect turnaround times for sample reporting. - iii) You can consult the latest list of WADA-accredited laboratories (and WADA-approved laboratories) and find information on their operational status during this COVID-19 period to ensure that sample deliveries will be accepted.3 - iv) B sample analysis: If an athlete has returned an adverse analytical finding and has requested the analysis of their B sample but is unable to attend this procedure due to travel restrictions in their country or the country where the WADA-accredited laboratory is located, the athlete may; - appoint their own representative who is located in the country where the laboratory is based: - request that an independent witness be appointed by the laboratory on their behalf to witness the opening and re-sealing of the B sample; - request in exceptional circumstances, and with WADA's prior written approval, that the B sample be shipped to another WADA-accredited laboratory in which the athlete can travel to without any restrictions; or - where available and with the agreement of the laboratory, request a video stream of the opening and resealing of the B sample may be able to be provided.
+- a) ADOs should engage with relevant WADA-accredited laboratories to confirm their operational status. - i) If a WADA-accredited laboratory is unable to accept samples due to its closure or border restrictions or is not accepting the shipment of samples from foreign countries, consider another laboratory in a country that you can safely send your samples to.
+If your own national borders are closed and you are unable to ship samples outside of your country, consider the temporary storage of samples in a secure location and speak to a WADAaccredited laboratory about such requirements prior to doing so. - ii) It is also recommended that ADOs check with the laboratory regarding any adjustments in results reporting times as some laboratories may be operating with staff/resource limitations, and this may affect turnaround times for sample reporting.
+Any agreements with the laboratories for extended reporting times should be recorded in writing. - iii) You can consult the latest list of WADA-accredited laboratories (and WADA-approved laboratories for the haematological module of the Athlete Biological Passport) and find information on their operational status during this COVID-19 period to ensure that sample deliveries will be accepted. - iv) The laboratory may, based on its risk assessment. refuse to analyze a sample if it is proven to come from a COVID-19 infected individual.
+In such cases, the ADO shall decide whether to report the sample as not analyzed in ADAMS or have it transferred to another laboratory willing to analyze it. - v) "B" sample analysis: If an athlete has returned an adverse analytical finding and has requested the analysis of their "B" sample but is unable to attend this procedure due to travel restrictions in their country or the country where the WADA-accredited laboratory is located, the athlete may; - appoint their own representative located in the country where the laboratory is based; - request that an independent witness be appointed by the laboratory on their behalf to witness the opening and re-sealing of the "B" sample; - request in exceptional circumstances, and with WADA's prior written approval, that the "B" sample be shipped to another WADA-accredited laboratory in which the athlete can travel to without any restrictions; or - where available, and with the agreement of the laboratory, request a video stream of the opening and resealing of the "B" sample.